JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To count the number of directories and sub-directories in the current working directory
+Script to display the 10 newest files in a directory